How Long Does a Food Hygiene Certificate Last?

 Restaurant Owners or Ops Managers | Level 4+ |

-Food handlers, whether working in a restaurant, food truck or other equivalent, don’t have to have a certification in food hygiene.
-However, it is a legal requirement to be ‘adequately trained’ in relation to food health and safety matters.
-This is demonstrated best through a formal qualification however, it could also be shown through training on-the-job, self study, or relevant industry experience.
+Food handlers, whether working in a restaurant, food truck, or other equivalent setting, do not have to have a certification in food hygiene.
+However, it is a legal requirement to be ‘adequately trained’ in food health and safety matters.
+This is demonstrated best through a formal qualification.
+However, it can also be shown through on-the-job training, self-study, or relevant industry experience.

 If you’re looking for a reputable training provider for Food Hygiene at Level 2, look no further than HSE Docs.
-Our Level 2 Food Hygiene training course is delivered fully remotely, which means you’ll be able to get qualified no matter where you are.
-If you have any questions about our training solutions, or you simply need advice, don’t hesitate to get in touch with our friendly team.
+Our Level 2 Food Hygiene training course is delivered entirely remotely, allowing you to qualify from anywhere.
+If you have any questions about our training solutions or need advice, please don’t hesitate to contact our friendly team.

-Starting at just £4.99, our courses are great for those of you looking to gain a nationally recognised certification quickly and on a budget.
+Our courses are ideal for those seeking to gain a nationally recognised certification quickly and cost-effectively.
 Explore online training solutions for Diversity & Inclusion, First Aid at Work, and DSE Health & Safety.
-All online health and safety courses follow national training guidelines and are accredited by OTAVS.
+All online health and safety courses follow national training guidelines.